 Today the Fleming Scholar Program remains popular, attracting as many as 100 applicants each year.

-To apply for the Fleming Scholar Program, you MUST be:
+To be eligible for the Fleming Scholar Program, applicants must be:

 An Oklahoma resident at the time of high school graduation.